 To place an order through our website, go to the “Wines” page on the main menu bar and select the wines you wish to purchase by entering the number of bottles and clicking the “add to cart” button.
 (Or you can select a wine to purchase on the sub-page that provides additional information about a specific wine.)
 When you have completed your selection, you continue the purchase by clicking on the “checkout” button.
 This will take you to a window where you provide your billing and shipping addresses, specify the carrier you wish to use and the mode of shipping (next day, 2-day, etc.), and enter information on the credit card you will be using.
 The website will automatically check to make sure it’s legal for us to ship wine to the address you provided; calculate any taxes applicable to sales to your address; add the shipping charges; and charge your credit card, which finalizes the order.
 If you are enrolled as an ongoing mailing list purchaser and log in prior to placing your order, the wine prices will automatically reflect any discount to which you are entitled.

-At the present time, Snowden can legally ship wine directly to purchasers in the following states: Alaska, California, Colorado, Washington DC, Florida, Georgia, Illinois, Iowa, Minnesota, Missouri, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oregon, South Carolina, Texas, Virginia, and Washington.
+At the present time, Snowden can legally ship wine directly to purchasers in the following states: Alaska, California, Colorado, Washington DC, Florida, Georgia, Illinois, Iowa, Massachusetts, Minnesota, Missouri, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oregon, South Carolina, Texas, Virginia, and Washington.

 Note that specific counties within these states may prohibit the sale or shipment of alcoholic beverages.
 If you specify an address in one of those counties when you order wine, our website will not complete the order.